-Industry News by Bret Piatt Oct 17, 2017 Military Cyber Professionals Association of San Antonio - Week 55 Cyber Talk Radio Bret Piatt, CTR Host, joined by Charles Hackett and Shaun Herron of the Military Cyber Professionals Association of San Antonio - Week 55 of Cyber Talk Radio Show Summary This past Saturday, October 14th, episode 55 of Cyber Talk Radio hit the air on 1200 WOAI and iHeartRadio streaming.
-I was joined by Shaun Herron, President of the Military Cyber Professionals Association (MCPA) of San Antonio and Charles Hackett, MCPA San Antonio Vice President.
-In the first half of the show, Shaun and Charles introduce themselves explaining how they became involved in the Military Cyber Professional Association in San Antonio, and what the organization is doing in the city.
+Industry News by Bret Piatt Oct 17, 2017 Military Cyber Professionals Association of San Antonio - Week 55 Cyber Talk Radio Bret Piatt, CTR Host, joined by Charles Hackett and Shaun Herron of the Military Cyber Professionals Association of San Antonio - Week 55 of Cyber Talk Radio Show Summary This past Saturday, October 14, episode 55 of Cyber Talk Radio hit the air on 1200 WOAI and iHeartRadio streaming.
+I was joined by Shaun Herron and Charles Hackett, president and vice president of the Military Cyber Professionals Association (MCPA) of San Antonio.
+In the first half of the show, Shaun and Charles introduce themselves and explain how they became involved in the Military Cyber Professional Association of San Antonio, and what the organization is doing in the city.
 Shaun explained that he became involved after he was approached by other members of the organization and after he had clocked up 11 years of service for the country all around the world, primarily working on cyber security.
 Charles explained that he became involved in the national movement while deployed in Germany, and was recruited by Shaun into a leadership role at the San Antonio chapter after he returned to the United States.
-Charles and Shaun explained the MCPA’s focus in San Antonio, talking about their work in the city promoting education and engagement between kids of all ages and cyber security as well as the military.
+Charles and Shaun explained the MCPA’s focus in San Antonio, discussing their work in the city promoting education and engagement between kids of all ages and cyber security as well as the military.
 The MCPA, they explained, serves as a vehicle connecting San Antonio’s military cyber professionals with the wider community.
-To that end Shaun and Charles described the military cyber “dojo” program they built to train kids and expose them to a “cyber 911 kit”.
-In the second half of the show, Charles and Shaun went into more detail about the cyber “dojo”.
-They explained that like in Karate teams win “belts” as they advance, with belts awarded for completing courses in disciplines like C++ and Java.
-Due to its success, the program has recently gone through a name change and upgrade and is now called “ghostwire”.
-Ghostwire they explained incorporates most of the elements of the original Dojo system but is more developed, divided into 10 week long courses.
-At the completion of each week the kids are awarded the new “belt” they have earned, with the first one being white.
+To that end, Shaun and Charles described the military cyber “Dojo” program they built to train kids and expose them to a “cyber 911 kit.”
+In the second half of the show, Charles and Shaun went into more detail about the cyber Dojo program.
+They explained that the program is awarded, like in Karate, they win “belts” as they advance, with belts awarded for completing courses in disciplines like C++ and Java.
+Due to its success, the program has recently gone through a name change and upgrade and is now called Ghostwire.
+Ghostwire, they explained, incorporates most of the elements of the original Dojo system, but is more developed, divided into 10 week long courses.
+At the completion of each week, the kids are awarded the new “belt” they’ve earned.
 Shaun and Charles then talked us through the belts and what they represent, the white belt level is centered around education, teaching kids how malware works and talking them through basic security protocols such as not to click on pop ups.
-Though they start at an accessible and basic level, by the Yellow belt level, they explained this had built up to wire trapping and traffic sniffing.
-As well as teaching the kids to become better users of technology and more adept at cyber security, Shaun and Charles focus on teaching them to be better stewards of technology, to “be the white hats not the black hats” As a new member of our San Antonio cyber security ecosystem, Shaun and Charles also highlighted how excited they are about recruiting new members to help in the important mission of educating future cyber citizens.
-To find out more please check out their website.
+Though they start at an accessible and basic level, by the yellow belt level, they explained this had built up to wire trapping and traffic sniffing.
+As well as teaching the kids to become better users of technology and more adept at cybersecurity, Shaun and Charles focus on teaching them to be better stewards of technology, to “be the white hats, not the black hats” As a new member of our San Antonio cybersecurity ecosystem, Shaun and Charles also highlighted how excited they are about recruiting new members to help in the important mission of educating future cyber citizens.
+To find out more, please check out their website.
 To learn more about cybersecurity, listen to the full episode replay available here!
 Upcoming episode – Saturday nights from 11:00 p.m. to Midnight - Episode 56, October 21: [Cyber Security in Elections] Listen to a replay of this episode or past episodes on a Cyber Talk Radio Podcast stream.
 Replays are available via the below podcast services: Pocket Casts iTunes Recent episodes – available to stream from our YouTube channel - Cybersecurity Legislation with Congressman Will Hurd Creating a “Culture of Security” with Dr. Greg White of University of Texas San Antonio Codeup’s Approach to Developing Responsible Programmers with Ryan Orsinger Career Matching for Military Cyber Jobs with Cyber Warrior Network Ethics of Artificial Intelligence and Paying Ransoms to Hackers with Van Lindberg 24th Air Force Cyber Operations with Sherri Hanson Bunker Labs and Empowering Military Veterans as Leaders in Innovation with Johnathan Paul Wojtewicz STEM Education and the Geek Bus in San Antonio with Jake Lopez at SASTEMIC Cybersecurity Program at Texas A&M University San Antonio Cybersecurity Master’s Program at St. Mary’s University Cyber Risk Management with Innove Cyber Security Awareness and Training with Inspired eLearning How to Secure Wordpress with WP Engine Have an idea for a topic or want to be a guest?
 Contact Cyber Talk Radio via our request a topic or be a guest form.